Paranoia (novel)

 Paranoia is a 2004 novel written by Joseph Finder and published in the United States by St. Martin's Press and Orion Publishing Group in the United Kingdom.
 Paranoia was a New York Times bestseller whose marketing campaign attracted national attention.
 St. Martin's reported four printings of the hardcover edition with 140,000 copies printed.

-Paranoia is the story of Adam Cassidy, whose prank jeopardizes his low-level job at a technology corporation.
+Paranoia is the story of Adam Cassidy, whose prank jeopardizes his low-level job at a tech startup.
 His superiors give him the chance to save his job if he agrees to an undercover corporate espionage assignment at a rival company.

 In April 2009, Variety reported that the French film company Gaumont had acquired Paranoia for adaptation as a motion picture.
-The motion picture, also called Paranoia, was released in August 2013.
+The motion picture, also called Paranoia, was released in August 2013, starring Harrison Ford and Gary Oldman.